andreasabel/inCode/entry/interpreters-a-la-carte-duet.md

 ### Endless Possibilities

 Hopefully this post inspires you a bit about this fun design pattern!
-And, if anything, I hope after reading this, you learn to recognize situations where the interpreter pattern might be useful in your everyday programming.
+And, if anything, I hope after reading this, you learn to recognize situations where this *modular* interpreter pattern might be useful in your everyday programming.

 [^1]: You could also use the more-or-less identical
     [MonadPrompt](https://hackage.haskell.org/package/operational) library.